prediktech/smarti-docs/docs/jobs/maturity-plan.md

 >NB: The planning module must be enabled, and users set up to use the planning module, by a system administrator.
 If you are unable to access the Planning modeule, please check with your system administrator that it has been enabled and you have access.

+You may have multiple plans, however only one plan may be active at any one time.
+The key results available are based on the current plan only.

 Plans must be associated with an objective, and cannot be created without first creating and objective.

+A maturity plan is linked to assessments and the maturity scores and targets are set based on those assessments.

 To create a new plan, click NEW on the right of the screen.
 A dialogue will be shown prompting you to enter details for the plan.
 Step 1: Enter details of the plan